openmrv/MRV/Formatted/Modules_2/change_detection_landtrendr_v3.md

   * Basic syntax of functions
   * Basic image processing, including choice of imagery, cloud-screening, mosaicking and compositing

-> NOTE: Refer to process "Pre-processing" and tool "GEE" for more information and resources for working in Google Earth Engine and image composites.
+> NOTE: Refer to process "Pre-processing" and tool "GEE" here on OpenMRV for more information and resources for working in Google Earth Engine and image composites.

 ## 3 Tutorial: Quickstart LandTrendr via GUI on GEE